PointerPioneers/CTFs/Catch The Robbers CTF/README.md

 In total, we solved 26 challenges, scoring 10161 points which placed us in 3rd place in the overall ranking.

 Stuff:
-- code, notes and other files used during the CTF in the [Data](Data) folder
+- code, notes and other files used during the CTF in the [Source code](sc) folder
 - write-ups of some challenges can be found at [Write-ups](Write-ups/README.md)